MicrosoftDocs/fabric-docs/docs/data-engineering/create-spark-job-definition.md

 ---
-title: How to create a Spark job definition
+title: How to create an Apache Spark job definition
-description: Learn how to create Spark job definitions. ms.reviewer: snehagunda ms.author: qixwang
+description: Learn how to create an Apache Spark job definition. ms.reviewer: snehagunda ms.author: qixwang
 author: qixwang